zeroshann/CC103-FinalProject-CS1205-Team8/README.md

 ## ❓ Problem Description

-Fast food chains face significant challenges managing orders efficiently — especially during peak hours.
-Problems like inaccurate orders, delays in handling urgent requests, and long wait times lead to customer dissatisfaction and reduced service quality (Blankenship, 2025).

-QuickServe is a C++ console-based application designed to solve these problems by helping restaurant staff manage orders in an organized, efficient, and prioritized manner.

 ### What problem are we solving?

-Fast food restaurants handle a high volume of orders that must be served *efficiently and fairly*.
-Without a structured system:

-- Orders get processed out of sequence — unfair to early customers
-- Urgent orders have no way to skip ahead of regular ones
-- Accidental processing has no recovery — the order is simply lost
-- Staff have no clear view of what orders are still pending

-This system solves all of the above using three purpose-built C++ data structures in a single menu-driven console application.
+Fast food chains often encounter significant challenges in managing orders efficiently, particularly during peak hours when demand is high (Blankenship, 2025).
+This problem often results to:
+-Inaccurate orders and delays in handling urgent and priority orders such as express meals or special orders -Customer dissatisfaction due to longer wait times -Decreased overall service quality and staff performance

+**QuickServe** addresses these issues by providing a structured, console-based order management system that enforces fair queuing, elevates priority orders automatically, and allows staff to undo accidental actions.
 ---

 ## 🗂️ Data Structures Used